 Based on Carole Fullerton’s “Mastering the Facts: Addition“

-It is great making real life connections with math, through math story books (One is a Snail, Ten is a Crab) as well as using numbers are objects (I have 3 teddies and I got one more for my birthday, how many do I have?) as well as using numbers are money talk (I have 5 dollars, if I had double that amount, how much would I have?)
+It is great making real life connections with math, through math story books (One is a Snail, Ten is a Crab) as well as using objects to relate to numbers (I have 3 teddies and I got one more for my birthday, how many do I have?) as well as using numbers as money talk (I have 5 dollars, if I had double that amount, how much would I have?)

 Plus 1 (adding 1)

 - We can count on from any bigger number.
 When we say the number that comes next, we are adding one.

 - Students enjoy singing the Sharon, Lois and Bram (French/English) song “One elephant, deux éléphants”

 - When we add the same amount twice, we make a sum that is double.

 - We make connections to doubles around us in the world and imagine them to help us remember.